ScreenCraft

 PRINCE BAGGETT

-Prince Baggett leads the charge at Confluential Films & Black Love, steering a diverse film slate from development to production.
+Prince Baggett recently led the charge at Confluential Films & Black Love, steering a diverse film slate from development to production.
 In his role as Head of Film, he blends a discerning financial acumen with a dedication to inclusive storytelling, championing studio projects that amplify and support underrepresented voices.
 In January, his strategic efforts were instrumental in presenting three standout Sundance features, including Young.
 Wild.
 Free with Sanaa Lathan, and an acclaimed documentary, cementing the company's status as a powerhouse for diverse talent.
 Particularly noteworthy is "Going to Mars: The Nikki Giovanni Project," generating Oscar buzz and set to captivate HBO audiences post its theatrical run.
 Additionally, Confluential's production, "The Perfect Find," premiered on Netflix in 2023.
 Before joining Confluential, Prince held the reins at Genius Productions, overseeing Marsai Martin's first-look deal with Universal Pictures and playing a pivotal role in development on projects like "Little" “Saturdays” and "Amari and the Night Brothers."
 A fervent advocate for mentorship, Prince previously was a mentor in the Universal Pictures Writers and Director Programs and played a key role in co-founding the Diverse Representation Black Entertainment Executives Pipeline Program.
 Baggett grew up in Inglewood, California, just south of LA — his father worked in the aircraft industry.
 Prince entry into Hollywood started with an executive internship at Paramount Pictures.

 PRIZES